 The film lets us into the lives of a half dozen resistance fighters and their families, follows them through their fighting career, and causes the viewer to grow very close to them and their declining circumstances.
 With several main characters, one gets a real sense of how frustrating it could be to link with the supported resistance, and how tempting (and painful) it was to be a freelance vigilante driven by revenge and hatred.
 We also discover how manipulation takes advantage of those who mourn and how that can sting the perpetrator’s conscience.
 Betrayal is around every turn.

 One main character, Missak Manuchian, is of Armenian descent.
-We learn that his family fled and shed much blood under the Turkish extermination of the Armenians.
+We learn that his family fled the genocidal Turkish persecution.
+They shed much blood under the Turkish extermination of the Armenians.
 As a poet, he is an influential member of his ethnic community.
 As modern students of history, we are prompted to study this chapter in modern history, especially if we did not know the plight of the Armenians.
 What we can learn to understand is how internationally connected and culturally mixed most non-American people groups are who live in Europe or Eurasia.
 Other characters disappear because of their Jewish-ness, leaving their children to fight the invaders.
 One main character vows to protect his little brother, only to grieve under the realization that he failed.

 This is a very good war film from the French perspective, one of my personal favorites that I have watched many times.

 Army of Crime is unrated.
 For those interested, it has some graphic violence in the form of ambushes and street fights, police torture scenes and implied torture.
-It had a couple of scenes of nudity.
+It had a couple of scenes of full nudity.
 Foul language, for us English speakers, is subtitled and suitably reserved, though accurately portrayed according to the historical era.